lindajok/lindajok.github.io/index.md

 ---
 ![monkey](https://hackernoon.com/hn-images/1*jFyawcsqoYctkTuZg6wQ1A.jpeg)
 ## Introduction
-Student at University of Helsinki majoring in general linguistic and also keen interest in language technology.
-Minor in social studies specialising in social policy.
-On the side doing language studies mainly in German to prepare for future exchange semester in Germany.
+Student at University of Helsinki majoring in general linguistic and language technology, minor in social research.
+On the side doing language studies mainly in German to prepare for a future internship/exchange in Germany.
 Through my studies at Helsinki University I have been able to combine many of my interest for future work prospects.
 For now I am hoping to deepen my knowledge in laguage technology and make a use out of it in social studies.
-German language and culture have been a side hobby of mine for many years.
-In addition to exchange, I am also waiting enthusiastically for a possible practice in Germany to further reinforce my language and professional skills.

 Check my [CV](https://www.overleaf.com/read/jcfsmbdkzxtc)
 ## Courses I've Taken